ballerina-attic/loadbalancing-failover/README.md

     // 3rd instance with port number 9013
     $ ballerina run bookstorebacked/ -Bport=9013
    ```
-   Now all the required servers are up and runninig.
+   With that all the required services for this guide should be up and runninig.

 3. Invoke the book search service by sending the following HTTP GET request to the book search service